chef-boneyard/chef-web-docs-2016/includes_ctl_delivery/includes_ctl_delivery_api_syntax.rst

 ..
 The contents of this file are included in multiple topics.
 ..
-This file describes a command or a sub-command for test-kitchen.
+This file describes a command or a sub-command for the delivery CLI
 ..
 This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.